enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 </div>
 ```

-And finally we need to render the cshtml-files for the control, there are several ways to create the cshtml-file to be rendered inside the email.
+And finally, we need to render the cshtml-files for the control, there are several ways to create the cshtml-file to be rendered inside the email.

 **Quick and Dirty**